Joep Lange: Career

 In 2001, he founded the "PharmAccess Foundation", a non-profit organisation based in Amsterdam which aims to improve access to HIV/AIDS therapy in developing countries, and he served as chairman until his death.
 Lange was a former president of the International AIDS Society (2002–04).
 Lange was also the Scientific Director of HIV[e]Ducation, an online learning system for medical doctors, nurses and counsellors working with HIV-positive people.
 He was also a founding editor of the medical journal, Antiviral Therapy.

 In 2006 he became Professor of Medicine at the Academic Medical Center, University of Amsterdam and Senior Scientific Advisor to the International Antiviral Therapy Evaluation Centre, Amsterdam.
 He was also co-director of the HIV Netherlands Australia Research Collaboration, based in Thailand.
 Joep Lange established the Amsterdam Institute for Global Health and Development (AIGHD) in 2009 and uniquely positioned it to fill the gap of the ‘delivery perspective’ which has been largely neglected in academic approaches to global health.
 AIGHD links disciplines, resources and innovative programs from academic institutions and implementing partners in both the developed and developing world, with the ultimate aim to lead the way to access to high quality health care for all inhabitants of this world.
 Lange also served on Accordia Global Health Foundation's Scientific Advisory Board.

 He was a member of several societies including the American Association for the Advancement of Science, American Society for Microbiology, and International AIDS Society.

 He received the Eijkman Medal for tropical medicine and international health in 2007.

+Professor Lange was the inaugural principal investigator of the Tanzania Test & Treat project in Shinyanga, Tanzania.
+The Test & Treat initiative was public-private partnership between The Vatican, Gilead Sciences and two last mile NGOs supporting HIV scale-up in Tanzania.